-The upper reaches of McMurdo Gulch are comprised of habitat that could potentially contain Preble's Jumping Mouse, an endangered species, habitat.
-Therefore, the Dept. of Interior, U.S. Fish and Wildlife Service (USFWS) were contacted and a biological assessment of the area was conducted.
-The conclusion of the study resulted in a "no impact" determination letter from USFWS agreeing that a population of Preble's is not likely present in the subject area.
+Because of the location of McMurdo Gulch within the site a referral was sent to the U.S. Fish and Wildlife Service (USFWS) for comment on the applicant's biological assessment of the property.
+The USFWS responded by providing a "no impact" determination letter expressing agreement with the biological assessment that a population of Preble's is not likely present on the property.